Managing Loan Debt

 If you have an in-school deferment on a Direct Subsidized or Unsubsidized Loan that entered repayment at an earlier date (before you returned to school) and you graduate, drop below half-time enrollment, or withdraw from school, you will be required to immediately begin making payments on the loan because the 6-month grace period has already been used up; there is no second grace period.

-Make sure that both your school and loan servicer know that you are no longer enrolled.
+Ensure that both your school and loan servicer know you are no longer enrolled.
 If you don’t begin making payments when required, there is the possibility that you will lose repayment incentives you may have received or even go into default.

-Your school is required to ensure that you receive exit counseling before you graduate or withdraw.
-Check with your school to see how exit counseling is conducted, whether as a personal or group exit interview or as a session that you can complete online, for example, at the www.studentaid.gov.
+Your school must ensure you receive exit counseling before you graduate or withdraw.
+Check with your school to see how exit counseling is conducted, whether as a personal or group exit interview or as a session you can complete online, for example, at www.studentaid.gov.

 Grace periods

-When you graduate, drop below half time, or withdraw from your academic program, you will receive a six-month grace period for your Direct Subsidized and Unsubsidized Loans.
+When you graduate, drop below half-time, or withdraw from your academic program, you will receive a six-month grace period for your Direct Subsidized and Unsubsidized Loans.
 Your grace period begins the day after you stop attending school on at least a half-time basis.
-Once your grace period ends, you must begin repaying your loan(s).
+Once your grace period ends, you must start repaying your loan(s).

-If you re-enroll in school at least half time before the end of your 6-month grace period, you will receive the full 6-month grace period when you stop attending school or drop below half-time enrollment.
+If you re-enroll in school at least half-time before your 6-month grace period ends, you will receive the entire 6-month grace period when you stop attending school or drop below half-time enrollment.

-If you’re a parent PLUS borrower, you can defer repayment of Direct PLUS Loans first disbursed on or after July 1, 2008, while the student for whom you obtained the loan is enrolled at least half time, and for an additional 6 months after the student graduates or drops below half-time enrollment.
+If you’re a parent PLUS borrower, you can defer repayment of Direct PLUS Loans first disbursed on or after July 1, 2008, while the student for whom you obtained the loan is enrolled at least half-time and for an additional six months after the student graduates or drops below half-time enrollment.

 If you are a reservist called to active duty with the U.S. Armed Forces for more than 30 days, contact your loan servicer to let them know your status.